lakshayman/website-static/CONTRIBUTING.md

-# How can I contribute?
+# How can you contribute?

-- Add your personal details in this repository so that it appears on the [members](https://members.realdevsquad.com/) page.
+- Add your personal details in this repository by signing in on our [website](https://www.realdevsquad.com) so that it appears on the [members](https://members.realdevsquad.com/) page.

-# Adding my profile picture for Members page
+# Adding your profile picture for Members page

 1. **Forking repository**